bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+A token is held in the server and is called by the client to verify authentication.
+It is held on localStorage for use in private routes used later.

 2. What steps can you take in your web apps to keep your data secure?

+Use PrivateRoute and axiosAuth.

 3. Describe how web servers work.

+Client side calls for a website(data) flow through modem, then Local Internet Access Provider, to the DNS(Domain Name Server) which is connected with an IP address.
+Then goes to Server that holds the data we called.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = Post and Put
+Read = Get
+Update = Put
+Delete = Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.